Skip to main content

 Learning objective

-By the end of this tutorial, you’ll know how to create a Technology change watchlist, define which technologies and companies to monitor, choose when alerts should trigger, and prepare your team to act on those signals quickly.
+By the end of this tutorial, you’ll know how to create a Technology change watchlist, define which technologies and companies to monitor, choose when alerts should trigger, use Exclude company lists when monitoring All segments, and prepare your team to act on those signals quickly.

 Why this matters